stwalsh4118/stwalsh4118/README.md

 # 💫 About Me:

-🔭 I’m currently working on: Democratizing HPC @ParallelWorks<br>🌱 I’m currently learning: How to become a better Full Stack developer<br>💬 Ask me about: College Basketball :)<br>⚡ Fun fact: I was born on Christmas Day
+🔭 I’m currently working on: Finding a Job!<br>🌱 I’m currently learning: How to become a better Full Stack developer<br>💬 Ask me about: College Basketball :)<br>⚡ Fun fact: I was born on Christmas Day

 ## 🌐 Socials: